Neo4j supports the following ways of exposing data for monitoring purposes:

 Publish metrics for polling as Prometheus endpoint.

-Add the following settings to neo4j.conf in order to enable the Prometheus endpoint.
+Add the following settings to neo4j.conf to enable the Prometheus endpoint.

 # Enable the Prometheus endpoint.
-Default is 'false'. metrics.prometheus.enabled=true # The IP and port the endpoint will bind to in the format <hostname or IP address>:<port number>. # The default is localhost:2004. metrics.prometheus.endpoint=localhost:2004
+Default is false. server.metrics.prometheus.enabled=true # The hostname and port to use as Prometheus endpoint. # A socket address is in the format <hostname>, <hostname>:<port>, or :<port>. # If missing, the port or hostname is acquired from server.default_listen_address. # The default is localhost:2004. server.metrics.prometheus.endpoint=localhost:2004

 When Neo4j is fully started, a Prometheus endpoint will be available at the configured address.